Prior Learning Credits

 Students in diploma programs may elect to take degree level academic core courses within their programs of study without actually converting to degree-seeking status.
 A degree level course may be taken as a substitute for a regular diploma-level course but cannot be taken as a substitute if the diploma-level course has already been taken.

 Although students using this option do not have to be degree-seeking, they do have to meet the minimum entrance level scores on the placement test for the degree-level course.
 Students who entered Wiregrass Georgia Technical College on the basis of other satisfactory degree-level scores may also be eligible for course substitution.
 Financial aid will not be affected by the proper substitution of courses.

 Students who do not have the minimum scores required to take degree courses, and who have not otherwise met the admission requirements for degree-level courses, cannot register for these courses.
-However, they may schedule a placement test in the Office of Admissions and attempt to obtain scores necessary on the relevant section of the placement test.
+However, they may schedule a placement test an Advisor in the One-Stop Enrollment and Success Center.
 A student who registers for a degree-level course without meeting the minimum requirements will be withdrawn from those classes and will be responsible for any financial ramifications.

 Courses that are allowed as substitutes for diploma level courses are:

 |ENGL 1010 Fundamental of English I||ENGL 1101 Composition & Rhetoric|

 |ENGL 1012 Fundamental of English II||ENGL 1102 Literature & Composition|